prat-man/Brainfuck/README.md

 This project provides a fast Brainfuck interpreter written in C.

 It is implemented with multiple optimizations to increase execution speed.<br>
+Default behaviour is to interpret and execute immediately.

 It is cross-platform compatible, and has been tested on Windows, Linux, and macOS.

 <br>